 Best practice

 Involved Modules:

-Beispiel anhand der Paläontologischen Sammlung zum Beispiel mit Platte und Gegenplatte, Verweis auf Strategrafien in Scientific Terms et cetera
+Beispiel anhand der Paläontologischen Sammlung zum Beispiel mit Platte und Gegenplatte, Verweis auf Stratigrafien in Scientific Terms etc.

+Best practice